 A special problem is the periodicity of the development and growth of plants in the ever-humid tropics without annual variation of temperature.
-That a periodicity of shoot growth can be observed has already been mentioned.
-Many trees have growth rings in their wood, usually several per year, which are therefore not annual rings.
+That a periodicity of shoot growth can be observed, has already been mentioned.
+Many trees have growth rings in their wood, usually several per year, which are therefore not annual growth rings.
 A similar thing is true of the rhythmicity of flowering.
-With the always uniform external conditions, periodic phenomena are usually not bound to a particular season.
+With the always uniform external conditions, periodic phenomena are usually not confined to a particular season.

 In Malaysia, in wet weather, the old leaves are said to fall off after the young ones sprout, and in dry weather, they fall before.
 In this way, deciduous wood species have arisen in the climate zone with a drought.
 A tree may even be leafless for a short time.
 Then it can be observed in individuals of the same species that leafy and non-leafy trees stand side by side.
 In others, even the branches of one and the same tree behave differently, i.e. they do not sprout at the same time.
 The same applies to the flowering period.
 Different individuals of the same species or different branches of the same tree flower at different times (◘ Fig. D-14).

-◘ Fig. D-12 The process of 'shaking leaves' is the distinctive feature of some rainforest trees (Photo: Breckle).
+◘ Fig. D-12 The process of 'shaking leaves' is the distinctive feature of some rainforest trees (photo: Breckle).

 ◘ Fig. D-13 Some rainforest trees form drip tips in their leaves.
-This causes the leaves to dry more quickly after a rain event (Photo: Breckle).
+This causes the leaves to dry more quickly after a rain event (photo: Breckle).

 In all these cases, therefore, it is an autonomous periodicity which is not linked to the twelve-month period.
 Periods of two to four months, of nine months, but also of 32 months occur.
 As a consequence, there is no general flowering period in the rainforest.
 There are always only individual trees in flower and their blossom is only slightly noticeable in the prevailing greenery, however beautiful and large the blossoms may be.
 European species of trees (beech, oak, poplar, apple, pear, almond) have been planted in tropical mountains without seasons.
 The general experience was that at first they retained their annual periodicity of leaf fall, budding, and flowering.
 Over time, disturbances in inflorescence development occurred, the individual branches reacted differently, and finally one could see all seasons on a tree, i.e. leafless, sprouting, flowering and fruiting branches.